Big Ten scraps nonconference football games due to pandemic - WHIZ News

 “Probably, it’s a comfort level of how protocols are being enacted, how testing is done and then keeping it within that family, if you will — your expanded social circle or social pod,” said Sterk, whose Tigers play in the SEC.
 “You might be able to control things more that way, or feel like you can, anyway versus the unknown of people coming from outside our 11 states.”

-AP Sports Writers Tom Withers, Steve Megargee, Cliff Brunt and Stephen Hawkins contributed to this report.
+AP Sports Writers Tom Withers, Teresa Walker, Steve Megargee, Cliff Brunt and Stephen Hawkins contributed to this report.